 - last year’s tax return statement

 - public housing rent receipt or Section 8 letter

 - Social Security income documentation

 - Davidson County residence

 To make an appointment, please contact the ROVER staff at (615) 352-4030 or (615) 354-6343 and complete the Patient Information Packet.
 Check the ROVER calendar to see when ROVER will be in your neighborhood: Please note, an appointment is necessary.
 No walk-ups are accepted.
-ROVER’s services are free to those that qualify, however a donation of $10 or more is appreciated so that we may continue to meet the needs of animals in our community.
+For those who qualify, ROVER’s services are available for just a $10 fee.
+Additional donations are greatly appreciated so that we may continue to meet the needs of animals in our community.